achilleas-k/python-talks/slides/slides.md

 --

-.okish[Unless you really have to...]
+.okish[Unless you really want to...]

 ???

 However, you will find out that in Python, a lot of times when we say never do this

-it's followed by "unless you really have to"
+it's followed by "unless you really want to"

 --